AKA Breast Enlargement; Boob Job; Breast Enhancement; Augmentation Mammoplasty

 Breast augmentation is a procedure used to enhance the size and shape of the breasts using breast implants or fat transfer.
-All of our breast augmentation procedures are carried out under local anaesthetic with sedation.
+All of our breast augmentation procedures are carried out under local anaesthetic with sedation meaning there is no overnight stay.

 There are many reasons why people choose to undergo breast surgery.
 Some patients have been unhappy with their breast size since a young age and look to create the volume they have always wanted.
 Others find that their breast tissue has decreased either with age, or following the birth and breast feeding of their children.
 Some women look to correct growth deformities or balance out unevenness in sizing.
 Whatever the reason, our expert surgeons here at The Westbourne Centre can help you boost your confidence by achieving enhancing, and often life changing, results.